Injury and Condition Modification Guide

 – Back issues: Consider slightly bending your knees in all forward folding poses, engaging your abdominal and seat muscles throughout your practice, and keeping an elongated spine.
 Entirely avoid or avoid undue depth in back bends, forward folds or any other poses that could agitate the back.

-- Knee issues: Avoid “locking” the knee joint, try to engage the muscles around the knee, and always keep each of your knees pointing in the same direction as the second and third toes of each foot.
+– Knee issues: Avoid “locking” the knee joint, try to engage the muscles around the knee, and always keep each of your knees pointing in the same direction as the second and third toes of each foot.
 Try bending the ankle to 90 degrees to engage muscles around the knee, preventing unnecessary knee pressure.
 In standing poses, you can keep the back knee straight or on the ground (perhaps with a blanket cushioning the knee).
-The front knee in standing poses can be straight (but not “locked”), softly/slightly bent, or bent directly above your ankle (and never beyond the ankle).
+The front knee in standing poses can be straight (but not “locked”), softly/slightly bent, or bent directly above your ankle (and never beyond the ankle), but always tracking with the second and third toes.

-- Prenatal: Avoid laying on the back or stomach but laying on the left side is appropriate for many.
-Widen the distance between the feet and point the toes out 45 degrees when standing or when doing a forward fold.
+– Prenatal: Avoid laying on the back or stomach but laying on the left side is appropriate for many.
+Widen the distance between the feet and point the toes out about 45 degrees when standing or when doing a forward fold.
 The hormone “relaxin” is secreted during pregnancy and can increase your flexibility, so ensure you remain in control while stretching and avoid over-stretching.
 In twisting poses, ensure nothing (including your leg or legs) is in the way of the abdomen, and try to keep the naval pointing forward by twisting from the chest upwards.
 You may wish to gently engage the abdominals and focus on hip opening poses and breathing.
+Avoid balancing poses if you are prone to dizziness.
+If nauseous, avoid any posture in which the head is lower than the heart.

-- Arthritis: Move slowly, focus on range of motion instead of speed of motion, and consider avoiding the more fast-paced types of yoga including “vinyasa” / “flow” classes.
-Try Gentle Yoga, Restorative and other nicely paced classes.
+– Arthritis: Move slowly, focus on range of motion instead of speed of motion, and consider avoiding the more fast-paced types of yoga including “vinyasa” / “flow” classes.
+Try Gentle Yoga, Alignment-Focus Yoga, Restorative Yoga and other nicely paced classes.

 – Menstruating: Avoid inversions where the hips are above the heart.
 Please take this seriously, as some link cervical cancer to reversal of menstrual flow (which could happen when you’re upsidedown in headstand and other inversions).
 Consider replacing downward facing dog with table position (on hands and knees), and consider replacing shoulderstand or headstand with “legs up the wall” pose.
 Hip openers and restorative practices may be particularly soothing.

-- High blood pressure (unmedicated or under-medicated): Consider avoiding all inversions (any pose where the head is lower than the heart), avoid holding your breath, and avoid fast changes in elevation in relation to the heart and head (don’t quickly move from laying down to standing up).
+– High blood pressure (unmedicated or under-medicated): Consider avoiding all inversions (any pose where the head is lower than the heart), avoid holding your breath, pause whenever your breathing is not steady and slow, and avoid fast changes in elevation in relation to the heart and head (don’t quickly move from laying down to standing up).

 – Headaches or migraines: Explore the same practices described for high blood pressure above.